dullroar/swingor/README.md

 within that each processor can also process the files in parallel, or not.
 The processors for a given directory type are processed in order to make a sort of pipeline.
-So, for the first example above, the Markdown processor already processes all Markdown files to HTML in parallel (since they are all independent of each other), but the proposed sitemap and ATOM processors that follow it would each process the files in order, because they are writing to a single output file as the result of their processing.
+So, for the first example above, the Markdown processor already processes all Markdown files to HTML in parallel (since they are all independent of each other), but the sitemap and RSS processors that follow it each process the files in order, because they are writing to a single output file as the result of their processing.
 Meanwhile, the images, CSS, scripts, static resources are also all getting processed in parallel with the Markdown files, and with each other.

+Adding directories and processors to those directories is as easy as updating the `appsettings.json` file.
+See the `Configuration` section below for details.
+Note that the processors can be located in any assembly, and are defined by a method signature of `public static void ProcessorName(DirectoryToProcess directory, List<string> exclusions, int? stopAfter)`.
+The `stopAfter` parameter is optional.

-See the default processor implementations, `ProcessMarkdownFiles` and `ProcessStaticFiles` for details.
+See the default processor implementations for details:

-Created by Jim Lehmer in C# using .NET Core.
-Written and tested on Linux, but should run anywhere .NET Core is supported.
-Licensed under the BSD 2-Clause "simplified" license.
+* `BasicProcessors.ProcessMarkdownFiles` - processes Markdown files and produces HTML output files.

+* `BasicProcessors.ProcessStaticFiles` - processes any "static" input files by copying them to the output directory specified.

+* `RSS.ProcessRSSFeed` - processes Markdown files and produces an RSS feed for the resulting HTML files.

+* `Sitemap.ProcessSitemap` - process HTML files and produces a `sitemap.xml` file.

+In addition, each processor can be passed an array of "prepends" and "postpends," which are files meant to be processed before and after each input file, respectively.
+For example, in the `ProcessMarkdownFiles` processor, they are used to specify files holding HTML snippets to be added to each HTML file produced.
+Since they are processor specific, if a processor is passed these and doesn't know what to do with them, they will be ignored.

+Processors can also be passed an array of "exclusions," which are input files or file patterns that should be ignored.
+Their meaning is defined by each processor.
+Similarly, if a processor is passed exclusions and doesn't know what to do with them, they will be ignored.

+## Dependencies

 Uses the following non-Microsoft packages: